Kok-Kip/SearchEngine/README.md

 ## Intro

-This is the backend project of Mini Search Engine
+This is the backend project of Mini Search Engine.

 ## Environment